Let’s check out a few national parks near San Francisco…

 3. Point Reyes National Sea Shore

-Point Reyes National Seashore offers a wide variety of activities and sights.
-It takes no cost to visit the Point Reyes National Sea Shore, although you have to pay for camping, a shuttle bus, and it is open for visitors from 6 a.m. to 12 a.m.
+Point Reyes National Seashore offers a wide variety of activities and sights that lies just beyond the Golden Gate National Recreation Area.
+It takes no cost to visit the Point Reyes National Sea Shore, although you have to pay for camping, and a shuttle bus, and it is open for visitors from 6 a.m. to 12 a.m.

 It is 37 miles from San Francisco and takes nearly 1 hour and 15 minutes to reach the national sea shore.
 Activities to enjoy are trail treks, mountain hiking, beach vistas, and waterfall views.